AdobeDocs/marketo.en/help/marketo/product-docs/reporting/revenue-cycle-analytics/revenue-explorer/understanding-opportunity-analysis-in-revenue-explorer.md

    ![](assets/image2015-7-21-16-3a21-3a4.png)

-1. Marketing Influence on Opportunities Closed and Won
+1. Marketing Influence on Opportunities Closed and Won.

-1. This report shows how much revenue was acquired and influenced by marketing, by number and amount.
+   This report shows how much revenue was acquired and influenced by marketing, by number and amount.

    ![](assets/image2015-7-21-16-3a41-3a55.png)

 1. Opportunity Closed by Lead Source

-1. This report breaks down all the opportunities closed by lead source and gives you a clear overview of which sources are working and which aren't.
+   This report breaks down all the opportunities closed by lead source and gives you a clear overview of which sources are working and which aren't.

    ![](assets/image2015-7-21-10-3a34-3a50.png)